 Whenever you cook over a campfire, you need a way to suspend your pot over the flames.
 If you didn’t bring any extra cooking materials (e.g. a metal grid or a pot stand) you need to improvise something with the natural materials around you.

-Over the years, I experimented with a number of methods, mainly inspired by the ones described by Mors Kochanski in Bushcraft.
+Over the years, I experimented with a number of methods, mainly inspired by the ones described by Mors Kochanski in his classic book Bushcraft.
 Below are some of my findings.

 The quickest way to keep your pot over the flames, is to rearrange the wood in your campfire so that it forms a platform that supports your pot.
 You have to keep paying attention though, because as the platform burns down, the construction often becomes unstable

 Another quick way to cook your pot, is to prop up a stick somehow, and hang your pot from it.
 The stick has to be supported and anchored by something (e.g. logs).
 After a while the stick will burn through however so you have to finish your cooking before that happens.

 My favorite method is the tripod.
 If you know how to make a withy (= flexible branch that can be used for binding) or if you have some rope, the tripod is easy and quick to construct and versatile.
 Here’s an excellent video clip from Ray Mears on how to make a withy and use it for a tripod.
 The height of the tripod can be adjusted by spreading its legs or bringing them in.

 No binding material is required for the elegant Burtonsville rig but it takes some time to cut all the pieces of wood for its construction.